 Incomplete construction work is stated at historical cost.
-Depreciation only commences when the asset is available for use.
+Depreciation only commences when the asset is ready to be used available for use.

 Impairment

 Where the carrying amount of an item of property, plant and equipment is greater than the estimated recoverable service amount, it is written down immediately to its recoverable service amount and an impairment loss is charged to the statement of financial performance.